-The Saudi Arabian economy is the largest in the Arab world (nearly twice the size of that of the United Arab Emirates) and is currently on an upswing following a severe drop in oil prices several years ago and the spread of the covid-19 pandemic.
-While the economy is still driven by abundant oil reserves and related hydrocarbon industries, the country's leadership has adopted a national transformation plan named 'Vision 2030' to modernise and diversify the economy, and has entrusted a vast amount of assets under the authority of the Public Investment Fund (PIF), which is now one of the world's largest sovereign wealth funds.
+The Saudi Arabian economy is the largest in the Arab world (nearly twice the size of that of the United Arab Emirates) and is currently on an upswing and in 2022 was the fastest growing G20 economy at 8.7 per cent.
+While the economy is still driven by abundant oil reserves and related hydrocarbon industries, the country's leadership has adopted a national transformation plan named Vision 2030 to diversify the economy and has entrusted a vast amount of assets under the authority of the Public Investment Fund (PIF), which is now one of the world's largest sovereign wealth funds.
 Vision 2030 focuses on increasing the country's non-oil revenue and employment, particularly in the private sector, in retail, education and healthcare.
-The effects of Vision 2030 have been felt, as non-oil sector private sector growth has substantially increased since the start of 2017.
+The effects of Vision 2030 have been felt, as non-oil sector private sector growth has substantially increased since the start of 2017 - increasing by 4.8 per cent in 2022.

 Saudi Arabia has raised tens of billions of dollars in sovereign issuances in the past six years (after nearly a decade without any public debt issuances).
-As of the end of March 2022, Saudi Arabia's total outstanding direct indebtedness amounted to 958.6 billion riyals, comprising 579.4 billion riyals of domestic indebtedness and 379.3 billion riyals of external indebtedness.
+As at the end of December 2022, Saudi Arabia's total outstanding direct indebtedness amounted to US\$264 billion of external indebtedness.

 The government is also focusing on increasing foreign investment into the country.
-In a long-awaited and very welcome move, the government opened the Saudi Arabian Stock Exchange (Tadawul) to foreign investment in June 2015 and liberalised the foreign ownership rules in subsequent years.
-In February 2021, the government announced that it will no longer work with or enter into contracts with foreign companies whose regional headquarters are not in Saudi Arabia, in an attempt to lure multinational companies to increase their presence in the Kingdom.
-The Capital Market Authority (CMA) has also been encouraging many of the country's blue chip and large family-operated companies and financial services companies to list, and created a small cap market, the Parallel Market, in February 2017, which has seen 31 listings to date.
-Further, Saudi Arabia has introduced a real estate investment trust (REIT) regime and, in November 2016, Riyad REIT was the first REIT to be listed in Saudi Arabia (and only the second REIT to be listed in the Middle East), which was followed by another 17 REITs up to July 2022, with a number of them also increasing their capital to acquire additional assets.
+In a long-awaited and very welcomed move, the government opened the Saudi Arabian Stock Exchange (Tadawul) to foreign investment in June 2015 and liberalised the foreign ownership rules in subsequent years.
+In February 2021, the government announced that it will no longer work with or enter into contracts with foreign companies whose regional headquarters are not in Saudi Arabia, in an attempt to lure multinational companies to increase their presence in the country.
+The Capital Market Authority (CMA) has also been encouraging many of the country's blue-chip and large family-operated companies and financial services companies to list, and created a small cap market, the Parallel Market, in February 2017, which has seen 64 listings to date at July 2023.
+Further, Saudi Arabia has introduced a real estate investment trust (REIT) regime and, in November 2016, Riyad REIT was the first REIT to be listed in Saudi Arabia (and only the second REIT to be listed in the Middle East), which was followed by another 19 REITs up to July 2022, with a number of them also increasing their capital to acquire additional assets.
 More recently, the CMA has published regulations for listed funds pursuant to which the Alkhabeer diversified income traded fund was the first non-real estate fund to be listed on the Tadawul, followed by the Alkhabeer growth and income fund, which was listed in April 2022.
 It is hoped that the successful listing of this fund will spur the development of exchange-traded private equity funds.
+In early 2022, the CMA also introduced regulations for credit funds (known as direct financing investment funds), which was the first credit fund regime adopted in the region, and seven credit funds have been launched under the regime up to July 2023.

-Nabil A Issa James R Stull and Macky O'Sullivan are partners and Sayf Shuqair is a senior associate at King & Spalding LLP.
+Nabil A Issa, James R Stull and Macky O'Sullivan are partners and Sayf Shuqair is a senior associate at King & Spalding LLP.